National Day for Truth and Reconciliation

 The Truth and Reconciliation Commission, established to document the effects of the residential school system, ran from 2008 to 2015, and concluded that the attempt to forcefully assimilate Indigenous communities was a cultural genocide.

 The residential school system was created as a civilizing mission to isolate Indigenous children from the influence of their own culture and religion in order to assimilate them into the dominant Euro-Canadian culture.

 Orange Shirt Day was first established as a day of observance in 2013.
 The use of an orange shirt as a symbol was inspired by the accounts of Phyllis Jack Webstad, whose personal clothing—including a new orange shirt—was taken from her during her first day of residential schooling, and never returned.
-This was common practice in all Canadian Christian schools throughout the times residential schools were in operation with most schools being shut down in the 1970s.
-Uniform requirements were common in all Canadian schools until the 1970s the students were expected to focus on further education and unique outfits were considered distractions.The orange shirt is thus used as a symbol of the forced assimilation of Indigenous children that the residential school system enforced.
+The orange shirt is thus used as a symbol of the forced assimilation of Indigenous children that the residential school system enforced.

 The day was elevated to a statutory holiday for federal workers and workers in federally-regulated workplaces by the Parliament of Canada in 2021, and named "National Day for Truth and Reconciliation", in light of the claims of over 1,000 unmarked graves near former residential school sites.